iip-ecosphere/platform/platform/documentation/INSTALL.md

 Please note that special characters like whitespaces in folder names (in particular on Windows) may cause the installation, platform installation or examples to fail.

 **Prepare the operating system.** For the next steps in this section, we assume a Ubuntu 20.4.1 Linux installed on two machines (assuming 147.172.178.145 as “server” and 147.172.178.143 as “device”, we will adjust the IP addresses in the fourth step).
-Install unzip, Java JDK  and maven (version 3.6.3), docker (version 20.10.2):
+Install unzip, Java JDK 11 (up to 16 but not newer) and maven (version 3.6.3), docker (version 20.10.2):

      ~$ sudo apt install unzip
      ~$ sudo apt install openjdk-13-jdk-headless